Cumberland and Westmorland Antiquarian and Archaeological Society: Publications

-A publishing arm was created in 1877, and by 2015 was responsible for publishing its peer-reviewed journal The Transactions of the society, a triannual newsletter, and various dedicated book series for specific areas of interest (for example, the Extra Series, and those for Records, Research, and Tracts).
+A publishing arm was created in 1877, and has been responsible for publishing its peer-reviewed journal The Transactions of the Society annually since then.

+From 2015 a triannual newsletter has also been published.
+The Society also publishes dedicated books for specific areas of interest; for example, the Extra Series, meaning they are extra to the Transactions, and for the Records, Research, and Tracts series).